inngest/example-drip-campaign/README.md

     "step-1": {
       // This step will only be run "after" the below condition is true "id": "step-1",
-      "path": "file://./steps/1d-send-email",
+      // This is the directory where your code will be including it's Dockerfile "path": "file://./steps/1d-send-email",
       "name": "activation-drip-email",
       "runtime": {